 Starch powder is sprinkled onto the umbilical cord of a newborn infant twice a day to hasten drying.
 The cord is then covered with a linen binder.
 The mother is worried that the infant has enlarged breasts.
 As the ward is cold at night, she puts the infant into her bed.

-The cord should be dried with surgical spirits and not covered with starch powder.
+The cord should be dried with surgical spirits or chlorhexidine solution and not covered with starch powder.
 Covering the umbilical cord with a binder is incorrect as it prevents the cord from drying out.

 No treatment is needed and the mother must not squeeze the breasts.
-The mother must be reassured that breast enlargement resolves spontaneously in a few months.
+The mother must be reassured that breast enlargement is normal and resolves spontaneously in a few months.

 If the ward is cold and there is no simple way of keeping the infant warm, then the infant should sleep with the mother.
 It is important that infants do not get cold.
 Kangaroo mother care is a very effective method of keeping the infant warm.